hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Content Strategy Ideas.None.md

 **Explanation and Important Considerations:**

-The provided input code is a document outlining content strategy ideas, not Python code.
+The provided input code is a document outlining content Startegy ideas, not Python code.
 Therefore, no testable functions or classes are present.

-The example I've included demonstrates how you would structure `pytest` tests for a function like `calculate_sum` in Python.
+The example I've included demonStartes how you would structure `pytest` tests for a function like `calculate_sum` in Python.
 Replace this example with the actual function from your provided Python file to generate appropriate test cases.

 **Crucial Steps if You Have Python Code:**